Nr051190/Website/content/authors/admin/_index.md

 title: Nasir Rajah
 ---

 I am currently a Research Fellow at University College London (UCL).
-My research interests can broadly understood to lie in quantitative social science.
+My research interests can broadly be understood to lie in quantitative social science.